 Brazil is the most populous country and the largest healthcare market in Latin America and the Caribbean.
-As an emerging economy, spending in health in Brazil still lags behind developed countries, but regionally speaking, it is one of the highest in relation to its gross domestic product.
-In 2017, spending in health accounted for 9.5 percent of the country’s GDP, the second largest share in Latin America, following Cuba.
-With an estimated population of around 210 million inhabitants, per capita health expenditure in Brazil averaged 1,282 U.S. dollars per person per year in 2018.
+As an emerging economy, health spending in Brazil still lags behind more developed countries, but regionally speaking, it is one of the highest in relation to its gross domestic product.
+In 2022, Brazil’s spending on health was estimated at 13 percent of the country’s GDP.
+With a population of around 214 million inhabitants, healthcare spending in Brazil achieved a value of approximately 1,124 U.S. dollars per capita that year.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date